josephclaytonhansen/c-sharp-challenges/README.md

 Also **StackOverflow**.
 You can find the answer to almost any programming question by typing it in Google or StackOverflow.

+At a future point, I'll record myself solving these solutions and explaining them.
+That is obviously much more valuable than just having the code.
+Video links will be attached to each challenge.

 ## 1: Using Console read and write
 ### Challenge 1
 Get a hot dog order from the user: give them three options to enter a topping, then print “Here is your hot dog.
 It has: (toppings).”